-The cooking, too, was deliberately more bistro-casual, with pâtés and cocottes and unassuming generosity.
+The cooking was deliberately more bistro-casual, with pâtés and cocottes and unassuming generosity.
 With that, you don’t get really fanciful vegetables like heirloom tomatoes or Jerusalem artichokes, only grilled Chinese cabbage.

-This was the first of the main course that came for the evening.
+This was the second starter that came for the evening.
 The plating was simple, the portion generous.
-It was enough to share between two person, which was what we did for the entire evening.
+It was enough to share between two persons, which was what we did for the entire evening.

 Very enjoyable fish course with a nice beurre nantais (white butter sauce) poured table side.

-And the fillet.
-It was a rather poor specimen of meat that I have tasted.
-“It’s China” is the usual excuse I would get from people, but I had really good meat from other places in Shanghai.
-And the meat was a bit over done, yet they did not even offer to redo it.
+And the fillet was a rather poor specimen of meat that I have tasted.
+“It’s China” was the usual excuse I would get from people, but I had really good meat from other places in Shanghai.
+I asked for medium rare, but the meat was a bit over done, yet they did not apologise or even offer to redo it.